No. The majority of our students are from non-Chinese speaking households.

 CAIS is the nation’s leader in pre-collegiate Chinese English dual language immersion education.
-As an independent elementary and middle school, we offer immersion education in Mandarin Chinese and English to students from Pre-Kindergarten through eighth grade.
+As an independent elementary and middle school, we offer immersion education in Mandarin Chinese and English to students from preschool through eighth grade.
 Most after school and weekend Chinese schools teach Chinese language arts only.
 CAIS teaches the core subjects including math, social studies and language arts — in both English and Chinese.
 By learning through instruction in each language for half of each day, our students learn to speak, read, write and understand both English and Chinese fluently.

 We enroll families, not just students.
 The CAIS Family School Alliance organizes community-building events throughout the school year and our robust Room Parent program helps make CAIS classrooms hum.
 We believe that parental involvement enhances a student’s academic performance and learning experience.
 Parents are encouraged to participate in volunteer activities throughout the year and support our Annual Fund in the fall and ShowCAIS auction gala in the spring.